9tim80/dscout/README.md

 3. Hit OK, and now right-click in the folder where the dscout.sh file is, and select "Open Terminal Here."
 The KDE Konsole should appear.
 4. Type the following: ./dscout.sh

 Suggestions and/or hate mail can be directed to @9tim80 on Twitter.

 No, I'm never calling it X.

+Future Features:
+1. User choice of which items to install individually
+2. Installation of EmuDeck
+3. Installation of Homebrew Package Manager
+4. A choice selection of "essential" Flatpak apps.